inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

 ## Docker Compose Configuration

-This Docker Compose file defines the entire logging stack, including your application containers (Python-app and Node-app), Loki, Promtail, and Grafana.
-It sets up a custom network named "loki" and configures each service with the necessary port mappings, volume mounts, and logging options.
-The logging options use the json-file driver with a custom tag format ({{.ImageName}}|{{.Name}}) to help Promtail extract labels efficiently.
+I created this Docker Compose file to define my entire logging stack, which includes my application containers (Python-app and Node-app), Loki, Promtail, and Grafana.
+I set up a custom network named "loki" and configured each service with the necessary port mappings, volume mounts, and logging options.
+I also used the json-file logging driver with a custom tag format ({{.ImageName}}|{{.Name}}) to ensure Promtail can extract labels efficiently.

 ```yaml